*Post Updated January 2019 with new additions!*

 So having established why brunch in the first place, here are my 10 picks (and counting) for great places for brunch in Toronto:

-*January 2019 update: Lady Marmalade has moved to Broadview Avenue near Dundas, and now accepts credit cards (still no American Express) and debit cards.
+*January 2019 update: For those who knew Lady Marmalade when they were on Queen East, they have moved to Broadview Avenue near Dundas, and now accept credit cards (still no American Express) and debit cards.
 Same killer food, but the decor is less thrift store, and there are 2 floors.

 I like this for the new life it’s brought to this neighbourhood (this second location is on St. Clair West between Dufferin and Oakwood), but I am a little p-o’d that Starving Artist didn’t exist when I lived near there for 8 years.
 Nonetheless, you must go here because the food is waffle-icious.
 Meaning waffles are a mainstay, and underpin almost everything on the menu, including the savoury Eggs Benny (here the waffle is a potato waffle – hello!)
 Proof that a waffle can make everything brunch even better.

 TIP: Bring cash, not credit here since they don’t accept cards – if you forget, you can always use their ATM on premise.)